-Pure, varietal and sustainably produced wines is Seifried Estate’s focus.
-Today Seifried harvest grapes from just over 250 hectares of producing vineyards across eight vineyard sites.
-The newest, ninth vineyard is the Seifried Lord Rutherford Vineyard which is still too young to be fruit bearing.
+Pure, varietal and sustainably produced wines is Seifried Estate's focus.
+Today Seifried harvest grapes from just over 325 hectares of producing vineyards across ten vineyard locations.
+The newest acquisition is the Seifried Red Shed Vineyard which is located on the stony soils of the Waimea Plains.

 Site selection of any new vineyard developments comes after much research to ensure each location has the soils, sunshine and water availability to suit the varieties being planted.
 From nursery through to vineyard, each site has been chosen and developed with varieties and clones most suited to the particular location.